A Survey on Bundle Recommendation: Methods, Applications, and Challenges: Resources of Bundle Recommendation Research

-\textbf{Service. }A service package, also called API package, is a bundle of compatible services, which can satisfy the functional requirements of the mashup as completely as possible.
-The real-world ProgrammableWeb dataset, which is widely used in existing service bundle recommendation studies \cite{CSBR, liu2021dysr, liu2023dysr, API-Prefer, API-PROGRAM, gu2016service, cao2016service}, is collected from ProgrammableWeb.com, a largest mashup information sharing community.
-The dataset generally contains services (called APIs), mashups and some side information, such as descriptions which describe mashup and service functionalities, tags, etc.
+\textbf{Service.} A service package, or API package, is a bundle of compatible services that satisfies the functional requirements of a mashup as fully as possible.
+The widely used ProgrammableWeb dataset \cite{CSBR, liu2021dysr, liu2023dysr, API-Prefer, API-PROGRAM, gu2016service, cao2016service} is collected from ProgrammableWeb.com, the largest mashup information sharing community.
+The dataset contains services, mashups, mashup-service relations, and content such as textual descriptions, tags, and categories.

-\textbf{Others. }Additionally, several other datasets contribute to the field of bundle recommendation research.
+\textbf{Others.} Several other datasets contribute to the field of bundle recommendation research.
 One such dataset is Zhihu, constructed by \cite{AttList}, which gathers data from Zhihu, a question and answer community where users can follow lists of answers that have been curated by other users.
 Furthermore, TaFeng, Dunnhumby, and Instacart datasets are widely used for next basket recommendation studies \cite{yu2023basket, sun2023generative, su2024hierarchical, deng2023multiview}.
+More details can be found in Table \ref{datasets}.